 The apostle Paul knew what it felt like to be in lockdown.

-During his ministry he was tried and sent to prison several times.
+During his ministry he was tried and sent to prison several times for preaching the gospel.
 He served time under house arrest in Rome.
-He was beaten and thrown into dungeon, chained to a guard.
-His ‘crime’ on every occasion?
-Preaching the gospel.
+He was beaten, thrown into a dungeon and chained to a guard.
 I believe we can learn something very important from Paul’s approach to his lockdown.
 Paul was able to remain joyful in circumstances that would send many of us into deep despair.
 Why?
 I believe it was because of his way of viewing his circumstances.
-And that viewpoint, I believe, is something that can be learned by every follower of Jesus.
+And that perspective, I believe, is something that can be learned by every follower of Jesus.

 It was in prison – lockdown, that Paul wrote many of his letters to the churches, including his letter to the church at Philippi; now known as the most joy-filled book in the New Testament.